How to Help Channel Partners Convert an Opportunity into a Deal!

-But as a vendor, you must determine if everything in your power was done to ensure the success of your channel partner.
-Remember, it’s your product, you’re at the top of the channel food chain, you’re the expert, the consultant, the strategist, the communicator—and so it is you that must inherently believe “I did everything I could” to help my channel partners move units and stimulate a consistent cash flow.
+But as a vendor, you must determine if everything in your power was done to ensure your channel partners’ success.
+Remember, it’s your product.
+You’re at the top of the channel food chain. you’re the expert, the consultant, the strategist, the communicator—and so it is you that must inherently believe “I did everything I could” to help my channel partners move units and stimulate a consistent cash flow.

-Some vendors make the naïve blunder of recruiting partners without conducting research or prior evaluation into value proposition, track record, clientele, geographic location, referrals, market segment, go-to-market strategy, annual average growth, etc.
+Some vendors make the naïve blunder of recruiting partners without conducting research or prior evaluation into a value propositionvalue proposition, track record, clientele, geographic location, referrals, market segment, go-to-market strategy, annual average growth, etc.

-Remember, in order for your indirect channel sales strategy to flourish, your channel partner must be competent to sell at the other end.
-Thinking your “job” is done once your product is in the hands of your channel partners is foolish—and all too common—b2b error.
+In order for your indirect channel sales strategy to flourish, your channel partner must be competent to sell at the other end.
+Thinking your “job” is done once your product is in the hands of your channel partners is foolish.

 Benjamin Franklin’s historical words of financial wisdom— “Time is money”—seems to have been inadvertently adopted by many of today’s deal closers for all the wrong reason.
 Instead of trying to develop fruitful, longer-term clients, channel partners seem complacent at targeting the stranglers of the b2b landscape for quick, stress-free revenue.

-But with a robust lead nurturing strategy in place, vendors and manufacturers can counter this flawed corporate attitude and help partners cultivate relationships through mindful, constructive communication that cultivate highly profitable and long-term b2b relationships.
+But, with a robust lead nurturing strategy in place, vendors can counter this flawed corporate attitude.
+Vendors can help partners cultivate relationships through mindful, constructive communication.
 It might just take longer to get there.